MMA-HHG/MMA/CUPRAD/README.md

 `SUBROUTINE mult_phase`: it's not so clear to me what effects are included in the propagator and which are applied in time domain afterwards.

 ### printing procedure
 There are two procedures now,it should be rewritten and driven by an if-construct to select prints on demand.
-Solve naming problem by passing struct containing strings.
+Solve naming problem by passing struct containing strings. -->

+# Stub of documentation
+This is a nutshell guide of the propagation code, it explains the basics of its operation and main ideas implemented in the code.
 ## INPUT/OUTPUT

 The I/O are realised through a single HDF5-archive, currently called `results.h5`.
 One archive with all the inputs (except pre-computed tables) is used and all the ouputs of the code are also stored in this archive.

 The input archive can be easily prepared from a text list using a general-purpose procedure for preparing the input files: https://github.com/vabekjan/universal_input.
 The code then works in two stages:

-1) The pre-processor prepares inputs for the main code, the reason is that the code uses initial electric field, that has to be prepared according to the dimensions of grids.
+1. The pre-processor prepares inputs for the main code, the reason is that the code uses initial electric field, that has to be prepared according to the dimensions of grids.
 A second thing in the pre-processor is the conversion in the computational units (see later) of all the parameters.
 The starting fields are, however, stored in SI units.
 The reason is that we would like to simplify portability and allow to use any fields of user's interest.

-2) The main code that computes the propagates the electric pulse in the medium.
+2. The main code that computes the propagates the electric pulse in the medium.
 Except the field, there are various characteristics stored in the archive.
 The outputs are converted always to SI units (DELETE THIS WHEN CHECKED), again to simplify portability and reduce the need of a post-processor.

 ### Pre-computed tables
 There are some other possible inputs from `calculated_tables.h5`.
 There are actually possible pre-computed ionisation tables (ionisation rate as a function of the electric-field amplitude).